mage-ai/mage-ai-terraform-templates/README.md

-# mage-ai-terraform-templates
+# mage-aws-terraform-template

-Terraform templates for deploying mage-ai to AWS, GCP and Azure
+Terraform template for deploying mage to AWS, extended with S3, Redshift, and EMR